Install your Samsung washing machine

 If using a standpipe, insert the drain hose at least 6 inches but no more than 8 inches into the standpipe and make sure the connection between the drain hose and the standpipe is not airtight.

 The drain hose can be installed to 96 inches maximum, but the draining capability can be reduced at this height.
-This can also cause the washer to have an odor because of remaining water in the drain system.
+This can also cause the washing machine to have an odor because of remaining water in the drain system.

-Details are so important in a washing machine install, and leveling the washer is no exception.
+Details are so important in a washing machine install, and leveling the machine is no exception.

-(Front load washers only) Place your hands on opposite sides of the washer and gently try to rock the washer from corner to corner.
-If the washer rocks in any direction, turn the leveling feet clockwise to lower the washer, and counterclockwise to raise it.
+Front load washing machines only: Place your hands on opposite sides of the washing machine and gently try to rock it from corner to corner.
+If the washing machine rocks in any direction, turn the leveling feet clockwise to lower it, and counterclockwise to raise it.

-(Top load washers only) Open the lid of the washer, and pour the water into the tub just below the pulsator level.
-If the pulsator is positioned at the center of the water, the washer is level and no further steps are required.
-If the pulsator is not in the center, adjust the front leveling feet by turning clockwise to raise the washer, and counterclockwise to lower the washer.
+Top load washing machines only: Open the lid of the washing machine, and pour the water into the tub just below the pulsator level.
+If the pulsator is positioned at the center of the water, the washing machine is level and no further steps are required.
+If the pulsator is not in the center, adjust the front leveling feet by turning clockwise to raise the washing machine, and counterclockwise to lower it.

-Once the washer has been leveled and no more adjustments are needed, tighten the locking nut on each leg to ensure it stays in place.
-Tighten it all the way flush against the bottom of the washer to lock the leg at its current setting and maximize the length of time before the washer needs to be leveled again.
+Once the washing machine has been leveled and no more adjustments are needed, tighten the locking nut on each leg to ensure it stays in place.
+Tighten it all the way flush against the bottom of the washing machine to lock the leg at its current setting and maximize the length of time before it needs to be leveled again.
+When you're done, make sure all feet are making good contact with the floor.

-Run the washer with a small load of laundry to determine if it's level.
-If the washer rocks, repeat these steps again.
+Run the washing machine with a small load of laundry to determine if it's level.
+If the washing machine rocks, repeat these steps again.

-Connect power to your washer and run a test cycle
+Connect power to your washing machine and run a test cycle

 If you have any vibration issues, make sure the shipping bolts are removed (for front loaders) and the leveling feet are adjusted and locked securely.